 Q: How can I register?

-On the Tribune Festival website, click the BUY TICKETS button, or go directly to the Festival registration page.
+On the Tribune Festival website, click the BUY YOUR TICKET button, or go directly to the Festival registration page.
 Select the ticket type desired.

 We offer discounts to Texas Tribune members, students and educators.